 • for consultation on Informal Reconciliation.

-If you have an Ethics concern and are uncertain of who to speak with and how to proceed, please begin with Shinyu (Wesley Bullock).
+If you have an Ethics concern and/or need for Reconciliation and are uncertain of who to speak with and how to proceed, please begin by emailing the Ear Council at EARCouncil@BuddhistTempleofToledo.org.

 Code of Ethics